Golan Heights: Early history

-In the 8th century BCE, the Assyrians gained control of the area, followed by the Babylonian and the Achaemenid Empire.
-In the 5th century BCE, the Achaemenid Empire allowed the region to be resettled by returning Jewish exiles from the Babylonian Captivity, a fact that has been noted in the Mosaic of Rehob.
+During the 8th century BC, the Assyrians conquered the region, incorporating it into the province of Qarnayim, likely including Damascus as well.
+This period was succeeded by the Babylonian and the Achaemenid Empire.
+In the 5th century BC, the Achaemenid Empire allowed the region to be resettled by returning Jewish exiles from the Babylonian Captivity, a fact that has been noted in the Mosaic of Rehob.

 After the Assyrian period, about four centuries provide limited archaeological finds in the Golan.